-Several of the weekly modules will draw upon visiting faculty (international and national).
-Additional activities may be structured within each module, for instance, Media would include evening cultural activities such as theatre, dance performances/classes, slide shows, films (popular and alternative) as part of the course; History/Herstory would entail visiting the museum/archives; historical sites; Legal theory might include visiting the Lahore High Courts/Women’s Legal Aid Centres; and so on.
+Several of the weekly modules would draw upon visiting faculty (international and national).
+Additional activities may been structured within each module, for instance, Media would include evening cultural activities such as theatre, dance performances/classes, slide shows, films (popular and alternative) as part of the course; History/Herstory would entail visiting the museum/archives; historical sites; Legal theory might include visiting the Lahore High Courts/Women’s Legal Aid Centres; and so on.

 The last two to three weeks of the Certificate Course were for all participants to complete an essay-type assignment requiring synthesis and integration of different course concepts and materials.
 Participants could been assigned one long essay, or several short essays.
 These assignments had been developed by faculty in the light of their teaching experience with the participants.
 Assignments had been assessed by faculty for content and presentation of ideas.
 Final grades had been based on these essays as well as performance in the earlier weeks of the course.